Johnlin2922/SeaBattle/README.md

 ##Instructions
 **If you are running windows, simply open the "SeaBattle!!!.exe" file to start playing.**

-**If not, you need a compilier to compile it for your machine's language first to play.**
+**If not, you need a compilier to compile it for your machine first before playing.**

 This is a two player game to make sure to open two instances on two machines.
 The first player will enter 1 and the second player will enter 1 when prompted.
 The person who goes first will be up to the players, However; it needs match on both machines.
 The following screenshots show the view of both player one(top) and player two(bottom)